Skip to main content

 For anyone prepared to ask us, “Where should I eat tonight?” here’s our answer: the Hot List, our opinionated guide to the top restaurants and bars in San Francisco right now.

 Some of the picks are new and noteworthy; others are rediscovered favorites.
-All are worth your while, whether for a modern take on classic Cantonese cuisine, an excellent breakfast sandwich, or some of the hottest pizza in the city.
+All are worth your while, whether for impossibly flaky, line-inducing croissants or off-the-wall cuisine in an over-the-top dining room.
 We’ll update the list at the top of every month.

 For more restaurant recommendations, check out our series Eat Here Now